Television in the Philippines: The Early Years (1946–1959)

-Finally, on October 23, 1953, Quirino marked the first official television broadcast in the Philippines with the launch of ABS DZAQ-TV Channel 3 (DZAQ-TV 3).
+On October 23, 1953, Quirino marked the first official television broadcast in the Philippines with the launch of ABS DZAQ-TV Channel 3 (DZAQ-TV 3).
 With the help of RCA, four men underwent technical training in the United States: Arcadio Carandang, Romualdo Carballo, Harry Chaney, and Jose Navarro.

-The ABS studio was first established in a makeshift barn along Florentino Torres Street in Manila.
-Using a transmitter acquired from RCA, its telecasts reached neighboring provinces- far beyond initial expectations that broadcasts would only cover Manila.
-While four engineers were sent to the United States for training, most ABS personnel gained their expertise through hands-on experience.
+The ABS studio was first established in a makeshift barn that was on Florentino Torres Street in Manila.
+Using a transmitter acquired from RCA, its telecasts reached neighboring provinces far beyond the initial expectations that broadcasts would only cover Manila.
+While the four engineers were sent to the United States for training, most ABS personnel gained their expertise through hands-on experience.
 The station's first transmitter was located in San Juan, Rizal.

 DZAQ-TV 3 began with a four-hour daily broadcast schedule, airing from 6:00 p.m. to 10:00 p.m.
-Although ABS secured 52 advertisers for its premiere telecast, selling commercial spots for regular programming proved challenging as radio advertising remained a more cost-effective option for advertisers than television at the time.
+Although ABS secured 52 advertisers for its premiere telecast, selling commercial spots for regular programming proved challenging as radio advertising remained a more cost-effective option for advertisers at the time.